ossamaweb/auto-vid/SCHEMA.md

   - `"loop"` (Boolean): If `true`, the entire playlist will repeat if the video is longer than the playlist's combined duration.
   - `"volume"` (Float, 0.0-1.0): The base volume for the background music.
   - `"crossfadeDuration"` (Float, Optional): The time in seconds to crossfade between tracks in the playlist.
-  - `"duckingFadeDuration"` (Float, Optional): The time in seconds it takes for the music to fade down before a ducking event and fade back up after.

 ##### Event Type: `tts` (Text-to-Speech)